 Mix and Match Frames

 The most common mistake that Berkus notices when people frame their art is thinking that everything has to match.
 "I prefer mixing and matching," he says.
 In order to achieve a coherent result, he recommends keeping the language of the frames similar.
 "In my personal home, a 16th-century Saint Peter in an original Peruvian wood frame is opposite two Günther Förg black-and-white lithographs in wood gallery frames.
 There simply are no rules."

 Symmetry Not Required

 On the other hand, if you are interested in feng shui principles, symmetry is important to maintaining balanced energy in your space.
-However, most feng shui consultants, as well as Berkus, advise to find what works best for you.
+However, most feng shui consultants, as well as Berkus, advise finding what works best for you.